ephyt2/ephyt2/README.md

 - ⚡ Fun fact: I am 21 years old BSIT student from Batangas Philippines

 ## 🛠️ Technologies & Tools

-[Add a list of technologies and tools you are familiar with.
-For example:]

 - Programming Languages: JavaScript, Java and C#
 - Front-end: HTML and CSS
 - Databases: MySQL